ElektraInitiative/libelektra/src/libs/highlevel/README.md

 at runtime.
 Therefore the high-level API introduces a struct called `ElektraError`, which encapsulates all information necessary for the developer to handle runtime-errors appropriately in the application.

-Functions that can produce errors, during correct use of the API, accept an `ElektraError` pointer as parameter, for example:
+Functions that can produce errors, despite correct use of the API, accept an `ElektraError` pointer as parameter, for example:

 ```c
 Elektra * elektraOpen (const char * application, KeySet * defaults, ElektraError ** error);